SeunginLyu/seungin-lyu/README.md

-# seungin-lyu.web
+# SL Scribbles

-SL Scribbles
+This is my personal blog which includes my bio, projects and random scribbly thoughts.
+Please feel free to fork this repo and create your own personal blog.
+All you need to do is to visit the official jekyll documentation and read the docs on minimal mistakes theme.

-# Credits to
+# Credits to..

-Theme : Minimal Mistakes
+ - Jekyll Theme : Minimal Mistakes
-Comments : Staciman
+ - Comments : Staciman
-CMS : Forestry.io
+ - CMS : Forestry.io